Prostate Problems Erectile Disfunction

 Why BPH Happens

-While the exact cause isn't fully understood, BPH is linked to:
+While the exact cause isn't fully understood, BPH is associated with several factors:

-The key factor?
-Chronic inflammation plays a major role—and this is where PEMF therapy excels.
+The key factor emphasized in recent research?
+Chronic inflammation plays a major role in BPH pathogenesis—and this is where PEMF therapy may be beneficial.[4,5,8]

 Traditional BPH Treatment Options: The Current Landscape

-Before we dive into PEMF therapy, let's examine what most men face when diagnosed with BPH.
+Before we dive into PEMF therapy, let's examine what most men face when diagnosed with BPH, according to current American Urological Association (AUA) guidelines.[9,10]

 Option 1: Medications